Sports Injury Claims

 Sport is something people do for a variety of reasons; from fun to fitness to a sense of challenge.
 It is, however, also a common cause of injury.
 Most people participate with the knowledge of the risk involved, and take adequate steps to prevent injury to themselves or other participants.
 There are instances, though, where an injury occurs that is not your fault; you may be entitled to make a sport injury claim.

-You can make a sport injury claim, if your injury occurs as a result of negligence on somebody else’s part.
+You can make a sport injury claim, if your injury occurs as a result of negligence on somebody else’s part, and the accident was not your fault.
 For example, if a tournament was poorly organised, equipment was not maintained, or proper safety training was not given.
 Responsibility can then be attributed to another party.

-If you have been injured in a sporting accident, speak to an advisor at The Compensation Experts, to make your sports injury compensation claim.
+If you have been injured in a sporting accident, speak to an agent at The Compensation Experts, to make your sports injury compensation claim.

 What are Sport Injury Claims?